pieces-app/example-typescript/README.md

 }
 ```

-Here is the entire connext function for you to double-check your work:
+Here is the entire connect function for you to double-check your work:

 ```tsx
 const tracked_application = {